MarCanovas/Project-Week-2-Barcelona/your-project/README.md

 - air-quality-nov-2017
 - air-stations-nov-2017

-## Database
-What is the structure of your database?
-Have you created more than one table and if yes, how are they related to each other?
-Include a drawing or computer-generated image of the ERD (Entity Relationship Diagram) of your database.

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?
 The workflow is described on the trello board linked bellow.